Akpakip Oro: Education

 In Oron, every person in the community both male and female, except very young children, was expected to belong to an Nka.
 This society was set to enforce the village norms on members, carried out by community members who were the same age.
 This institution socialized members in the norms, laws, and order and contributed to community development.
 In Oron, members often referred to themselves asNda (Oron) and Adami (Okobo).
-The Nka punished any members that disobeyed the society's norms and traditiona.
+The Nka punished any members that disobeyed the society's norms and traditions.
 The Nka were charged in a corresponding role to maintain public the public water supply and street markets, as well as guard the village.